SamHDev/SamHDev/README.md

 I'm Sam, an aspiring full stack developer, focusing on web-development and backend-functionally.

-I'm from the UK and currently taking A-Level Computer Science and Further Mathmatics.
+I'm from the UK and currently taking A-Level Computer Science and Further Mathematics.

-I'm compotent in:
+I'm competent in:
 - Rust
 - Go
 - Javascript